JanKrb/LCD-Matrix/README.md

 # LCD-Matrix
-Work in progress: LCD temperature and clock display with raspberry pi
+LCD temperature and clock display with raspberry pi